 Boston Public Garden

 One of the most popular gardens in the USA, the Boston Public Garden is a veritable Eden of relaxation.
 A stroll around this nearly 10-hectare garden in downtown Boston, Massachusetts, will lead you past many different types of plants.
-For a closer look, tag along on a public tour of the garden or take a cruise in one of the iconic swan boats.
+For a closer look, tag along on a public tour of the garden or take a ride in one of the iconic swan boats.
 Consider a visit in the fall, when the colorful changes in foliage transform the landscape.

 Desert Botanical Garden

 The Desert Botanical Garden of Phoenix, Arizona, features more than 56 hectares of resilient flora, including the Southwest’s famous saguaro cactus.
 With so much to see and a variety of walking paths to choose from, come to the garden prepared with the Garden App, which can help you customize your experience.
-For those who are unaccustomed to the desert heat, visit in the winter, or embark upon the fun flashlight tour after sundown when the temperature cools.
+For those who are unaccustomed to the desert heat, visit in the winter, or embark upon the fun summer flashlight tour after sundown when the temperature cools.
 Visit in the spring to catch the Spring Concert Series.

-Emphasis on cacti and hardy plants at the Desert Botanical Garden
+A variety of cacti and hardy plants at the Desert Botanical Garden